 You might want to use a table below as a reference for converting units of measurements from millimeters to inches and back for the most typical nut widths.

-You might also want to take a look at another article, Guitar Neck Width Comparison for more general overview of different neck widths and guitar types which use them.
+You might also want to take a look at another article, Guitar Neck Width Comparison for an overview of different neck widths and guitar types that use them.